-Teaching students about service to others, and the invaluable learning experience offered through Community Service Learning, will be included in the Sixth Grade Transition Program of each Middle school.
-The CSL Coordinator in each school will work with school administrators to effectively provide this information to all rising sixth graders.
+Teaching students about service to others, and the invaluable learning experience offered through Community Service Learning, will be included in the Freshmen Transition Program of each high school.
+The CSL Coordinator in each school will work with school administrators to effectively provide this information to all freshmen.

-Community Service Learning will be incorporated into the curriculum, including United States History and Civics and Economics courses.
+Community Service Learning will be incorporated into the curriculum, including United States and Virginia Government and Advanced Placement United States Government.
 Each school will determine the most appropriate way to implement Community Service Learning into the school program.
 It is appropriate to include this project in this curriculum, as these courses open the door for discussion of participatory citizenship, the role of many governmental agencies, as well as the current involvement of local, state, and national governments in service learning.